denten-books/plain-text/0-chapter.md

 The idea of pitting thought against thing is not new, nor is it confined to literary scholarship or software engineering.
-In my approach to writing *Plain Text* I was influenced by three broad, but related intellectual movements affecting wide swaths of the academia today.
+In my approach to writing *Plain Text* I was influenced by three broad, but related intellectual movements.

 ### Pragmatism